StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * **Role ARN** - the ARN of the IAM Role created by the cloudFormation stack.
 For example, `arn:aws:iam::<account id>:role/StackStateAwsIntegrationRole` where `<account id>` is the 12-digit AWS account ID that is being monitored.
 * **External ID** - a shared secret that StackState will present when assuming a role.
 Use the same value across all AWS accounts.
 For example, `uniquesecret!1`
-* **AWS Access Key ID** - The Access Key ID of the IAM user used by StackState to collect CloudWatch metrics.
-This is the same as the IAM user used by the Agent to monitor AWS.
-If StackState is running within AWS, it is also possible to authenticate with an IAM role, see below for details.
+* **AWS Access Key ID** - The Access Key ID of the IAM user that will be used by StackState to collect CloudWatch metrics.
+This is the same as the [IAM user used by the Agent](#aws-accounts) to monitor AWS.
+If StackState is running within AWS, it is also possible [authenticate with an IAM role](#authenticate-with-an-iam-role).
-* **AWS Secret Access Key** - The Secret Access Key of the IAM user used by StackState to collect CloudWatch metrics.
-This is the same as the IAM user used by the Agent to monitor AWS.
-If StackState is running within AWS, it is also possible to authenticate with an IAM role, see below for details.
+* **AWS Secret Access Key** - The Secret Access Key of the IAM user that will be used by StackState to collect CloudWatch metrics.
+This is the same as the [IAM user used by the Agent](#aws-accounts) to monitor AWS.
+If StackState is running within AWS, it is also possible to [authenticate with an IAM role](#authenticate-with-an-iam-role).

-{% hint style="success" "self-hosted info" %}

-**Authenticate with an IAM role**
+#### Authenticate with an IAM role

 If StackState is running within AWS, an IAM role can be used for authentication by the CloudWatch plugin when collecting metrics from CloudWatch:

 1. In AWS [EC2](aws-sts-ec2.md) or [EKS](aws-sts-eks.md): Create the required policy and attach it to the relevant IAM role.
 2. When you install an AWS StackPack instance: Enter the value `use-role` for **AWS Access Key ID** and **AWS Secret Access Key**.
-{% endhint %}

 ### Configure the AWS check